Attempted assassination of Harry S. Truman: Aftermath

-President Truman and the Secretary of State Dean Acheson asked Coffelt's widow, Cressie E. Coffelt, to go to Puerto Rico, where she received condolences from various Puerto Rican leaders and crowds.
-Mrs. Coffelt responded with a speech absolving the island's people of blame for the acts of Collazo and Torresola.
+Truman and Secretary of State Dean Acheson asked Coffelt's widow, Cressie E. Coffelt, to go to Puerto Rico, where she received condolences from various Puerto Rican leaders and crowds.
+Cressie Coffelt responded with a speech absolving the island's people of blame for the acts of Collazo and Torresola.

 Oscar Collazo was convicted in federal court and sentenced to death, which Truman commuted to a life sentence.
 While in prison, he gave an interview telling of his long devotion to the Nationalist Party and cause of Puerto Rican independence.
 When he was a young man in 1932, he heard Pedro Albizu Campos give a speech about American imperialism, saying that American research doctor Cornelius P. Rhoads had written an outrageous letter appearing to brag about killing Puerto Ricans in experiments.
-In 1979, President Jimmy Carter commuted the sentence of Collazo to the time served, and the former revolutionary was released.
-He returned to live in Puerto Rico, where he died in 1994.
+In 1979, Jimmy Carter commuted the sentence of Collazo to the time served, and the former revolutionary was released.
+He returned to live in Puerto Rico, where he continued activities for Puerto Rican independence and died in 1994.

 At the time of the assassination attempt, the FBI arrested Collazo's wife, Rosa, on suspicion of having conspired with her husband in the plan.
 She spent eight months in federal prison but did not go to trial.
 Upon her release, Rosa continued to work with the Nationalist Party.
 She helped gather 100,000 signatures in an effort to save her husband from execution.

 Acknowledging the importance of the question of Puerto Rico's status, Truman supported a plebiscite in Puerto Rico in 1952 on the new constitution to determine its relationship to the U.S. The people voted 81.9% in favor of continuing as a Free Associated State, as established in 1950.